• About Us

 • Contact Us

-Our Acceptance and Commitment Therapy (ACT) training is approved by the British Psychological Society Learning Centre for the purposes of Continuing Professional Development (CPD)
+Our ACT training is approved by the British Psychological Society Learning Centre for the purposes of Continuing Professional Development (CPD)

 Advanced Diploma in Mindfulness-based Cognitive-behavioural therapies